Design Your PCB Stackup with Altium Designer

-You can create high speed rigid-flex boards like this in Altium Designer.
+You can create high-speed rigid-flex boards like this in Altium Designer.

-When it’s up to you to design the latest circuit board with advanced technology, you don’t have to worry how you are going to configure your PCB stackup and board layers.
+When it’s up to you to design the latest circuit board with advanced technology, you don’t have to worry about how you are going to configure your PCB stackup and board layers.
 Altium Designer’s advanced PCB stack up tools are ideal for creating powerful new technology.
 Stay productive and competitive when you use Altium Designer.

 Altium Designer on Altium 365 delivers an unprecedented amount of integration to the electronics industry until now relegated to the world of software development, allowing designers to work from home and reach unprecedented levels of efficiency.